Jennita6509611593/portfolio/README.md

 #### Comic rental shop project
 **[Project link](https://github.com/paveewuth/CS251_Term_Project)**
 - A website for managing a comic book rental store.
 In this group project, I worked on database design and management as well as the frontend.

+## Inprocess Projects :
+Redesign and improve the CSTU website